carlesloriente/nocc-bootstrap-theme/README.md

 ## Installing

 This theme is a complete replacement for Bootstrap 5.3.3.
-You only need to include `nocc-theme.min.css`.
+You only need to include `nocc-theme.css`.

 ```bash
   npm install nocc-bootstrap-theme --save